 Remember the popular childhood game where a line of children would whisper a message to one another?
 When the message reaches the final player, they announce it to the entire group of players and low and behold; it is usually a distorted garble or a pale imitation of the original message.
-Believe it or not, there is a considerable business lesson to learn from this when it comes to your strategic objectives and operational reality, as Steve Kerr covers.
+Believe it or not, there is a considerable business lesson to learn from this when it comes to your strategic objectives and operational reality.

 This lesson is already being applied by the world’s leading organisations who practice Hoshin Kanri (also called Policy Deployment) – a method for ensuring that the strategic goals of a company drive progress and action at every level within the company.
 So, read on for tips that you can apply in an organisation to safeguard your strategy execution.

 Strategic planning status quo

 The usual strategy planning process involved the CEO and his direct reports picking a few issues critical to long-term success — issues such as dramatic efficiency savings, an improvement in quality or a step change in customer satisfaction.